Program Websites:

 EDUC 15000: EDUC CULTURE & SOCIETY:CA,UD: 4 Hour(s)

 EDUCATION, CULTURE & SOCIETY:CA,UD ~ This course is designed to introduce students to the issues related to teaching the widening diversity of students to be found in schools and communities across the United States.
 Students become familiar with the knowledge base, skills, and dispositions that are necessary to offer equal educational opportunity for all children and adolescents.
 The course examines the impact that human difference has on educational policy and practice, as well as the relationship of cultural values to the formation of a teacher's professional and personal self-concept and teaching styles.
-Field experiences provide interactions with students in diverse schools.
+Observations provide interactions with students in diverse schools.

 Core: Social/Cultural Analysis Meth; Understanding Diversity Home